algosup/2024-2025-project-4-web-fpga-team-2/Documents/Technical/technicalSpecification.md

 ## Backend

+When you upload a file :
+display schema on student side delete file

 ## Glossary

-[^FPGA] : FPGA is an acronym for Field Programmable Gate Array. it is an integrated circuit with basic elements and preconfigured electrical signal routes between them.
+[^FPGA] : FPGA is an acronym for Field Programmable Gate Array. it is an integrated circuit with basic elements and preconfigured electrical signal routes between them. [source](http://en.wikipedia.org/wiki/Field-programmable_gate_array)

 [^html] : HTML is an acronym for Hypertext Markup Language that is the standard markup language for documents designed to be displayed in a web browser.
 [Source](https://en.wikipedia.org/wiki/HTML)

 [^css] : CSS is an acronym for Cascading Style Sheets that is a style sheet language used for specifying the presentation and styling of a document written in a markup language.
 [Source](https://en.wikipedia.org/wiki/CSS)

 [^js] : is a programming language and core technology of the World Wide Web, alongside HTML and CSS.[Source](https://en.wikipedia.org/wiki/JavaScript)

+[^json] : JSON is an acronym for JavaScript Object Notation an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of name-value pairs and arrays (or other serializable values).
+[Source](https://en.wikipedia.org/wiki/JSON)

 [^node.js] : Node.js an asynchronous event-driven JavaScript runtime that is designed to build scalable network applications.
 [Source](https://nodejs.org/en/about)